Advances in Transperineal biopsy techniques

 Two of the developers of fusion systems worth mentioning a Koelis and Biopsee developed by OSL.

 However, fusion biopsy software is expensive and the process takes time.
-Therefore, its use is limited
+Therefore, its use is limited to a few centres.

 Prostate matters is a not for profit organisation that is committed to providing free expert advice about prostate issues from leading Clinical Authorities